Ishani76/oss-audit-24BCE10422/README.md

 ## Student Details

-* **Name:** Ishani Sahay
+* Name: Ishani Sahay
-* **Registration Number:** 24BCE10422
+* Registration Number: 24BCE10422
-* **Course:** Open Source Software (OSS NGMC)
+* Course: Open Source Software (OSS NGMC)
-* **Chosen Software:** Git
+* Chosen Software: Git

 ---

 ## Project Overview

-This project presents a structured audit of **Git**, a widely used open-source version control system.
-The objective is to understand its origin, licensing model, ethical implications, Linux implementation, and its role in the open-source ecosystem.
+This project presents a structured audit of Git, a widely used open-source version control system.
+The report covers its origin, licensing model, ethical considerations, Linux implementation, and role in the open-source ecosystem.

-The project also includes five shell scripts that demonstrate practical Linux and automation skills, reflecting the principles of open-source transparency and collaboration.
+The project also includes five shell scripts that demonstrate practical Linux and automation skills.

 ---

 ## Report Sections

 ### Part A — Origin and Philosophy

 * Problem that led to the creation of Git
 * GNU GPL v2 license and its implications
-* Ethical considerations of open-source software
+* Ethical aspects of open-source software

 ### Part B — Linux Footprint